streamdata-gallery-organizations/sap/_listings/sap/collaborationroomscollaborationroomiddocumentsfileid-delete-openapi.md

       parameters:
       - in: path
         name: organizationId
-        description: The ID of an organization
+        description: The ID of the login users organization
       responses:
         200:
           description: Successful response